graphboltdev/appsync-momento/README.md

 This is a proof of concept for learning purpose only.
 Before using this for production workloads, there are some considerations and improvements that could be taken:

 - compare with "native" [AppSync caching](https://docs.aws.amazon.com/appsync/latest/devguide/enabling-caching.html) feature.
-- use hooks/scripts to auto generate or renew cache instances before deploying.
+- use hooks/scripts to [create a cache](https://github.com/graphboltdev/appsync-momento) before deploying.
 - store tokens securely somewhere (e.g. on [Secret Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)).
 - use short-lived momento tokens and [auto-renew](https://github.com/momentohq/auth-token-refresh-lambda) them.
 - etc.